 So how do these injuries occur?
 Some ACL injuries occur through a contact mechanism–like a player slide tackling another player in the knee.
 That places a lot of stress on the joint and leaves a player vulnerable to potentially injuring the ACL via an external force.
 Despite the more traumatic look of a contact mechanism, most ACL injuries occur as a non-contact injury.
 This happens when an athlete makes a forceful cutting movement or lands at an awkward angle.
 This also puts a lot of stress on the joint, allowing for a potential injury to the ACL.
 Athletes will generally report a “popping” sensation in the knee when the ACL is ruptured.
 While the “pop” is one of the universal signs of an ACL injury, it is not always present.
 When the ligament is disrupted, it is extremely challenging (some may say impossible) to return back to a high level of competition comparable to a player’s prior level.
 Professional athletes generally need to undergo surgical intervention, followed by 6-12 months of intense physical therapy and sport-specific rehabilitation.

-There have been a number of high-profile ACL injuries reported in the sports column recently (i.e. Klay Thompson, Reuben Foster).
-Since this injury is fairly common in men’s sports and men’s sports are far more popular than women’s sports, you may not realize that the females are 2-8 times more likely to injury their ACL.
+Girls.
+But unfortunately, while females are busy running the world, they are also 2-8 times more likely to injure their ACL compared to their male counterparts.
 Why, you may ask?
 Studies outline a number of risk factors, but nearly every study has cited the female anatomy as a major factor in increasing our risk for incurring this disabling injury.
-As women, we have wider hips, innately putting our knees in stressed positions when we bend or land.
-Add that to the fact that we are seeing stronger, faster, and tougher female athletes, that stress is only increased.
-So what can we do about it?
+Women have innately wider hips, putting the knee in stressed positions when bending or landing.
+Add that to the fact that women’s sports are faster and more competitive than we’ve ever seen, that stress on the knee joint is only increased.
+So what can we do to prevent this type of injury?

 - Practice GOOD landing mechanics.
 When doing functional exercises like squats or even plyometric exercises like box jumps, it is imperative to take note of your knees and how they track.
 Landing with a deeper bend in the knees, focusing on externally rotating the hips (pushing the knees away from one another), and keeping the knees over the toes, can help to reduce your risk of ACL injury.